-Seattle Storm add a shooter and some size with WNBA draft selections of PG Alexis Peterson and C Lanay Montgomery
+Seattle Storm adds a shooter and some size with two WNBA draft selections

 Was there any way at all the Storm could have figured out how to keep UW star and fan favorite Kelsey Plum in Seattle?

-In a phone interview midway through Thursday night’s WNBA draft, Storm President and general manager Alisha Valavanis laughed, as if expecting the question.
+In a phone interview midway through Thursday night’s WNBA draft, Storm president and general manager Alisha Valavanis laughed, as if expecting the question.

 “We really took every look.
 We looked at how possible that was,” Valavanis said.
 “But it’s very difficult to get the first pick in the draft, and unfortunately, we weren’t able to get the first pick three years in a row.
 We have so much respect for her game, and best wishes to her.”